zeph-yr/AccessAbility/README.md

 ## About
 Not all disabilities are visible or obvious.
 And that doesn't make them any less valid. 💖 Don't let others define you.
+<br>Thank you to all of you who shared your stories and appreciation with me.
+It means a lot to know this mod has brought joy to others.